 Wow!
 I woke up today with nothing to do.

-For those who may not know me, my passion is firefighter safety and I spend a lot of time on the road sharing my message with first responders.
+For those who may not know me, my passion is emergency responder safety and I spend a lot of time on the road sharing my message with first responders.
 As it turns out, I had a free day on my schedule (today)… a day with nothing to do.

 I slept in and slumbered on to the elevator to hit the free breakfast in the lobby of the hotel.
 When the elevator doors opened on the first floor, a guy was getting on with a luggage cart full of boxes… obviously wares for his trade.
 As the cart bumped over the threshold, two boxes fell off.
 I picked them up and, having nothing to do, decided to give him a hand and ride up the elevator to his floor carrying the boxes for him.

-After checking out of my hotel in Kennett Square, Pennsylvania, I headed for my next hotel in White Marsh, Maryland.
+After checking out of my hotel, I headed for my next hotel.
 I wasn’t far on my way on a rural road when I rounded the corner and there, in the middle of the road, was a small painted turtle.

 The position of the turtle allowed me to pass safely over it.
 I didn’t get far past it and my brain was nagging me with that worn story about the guy who threw starfish back into the sea (you know the story).
 Since I didn’t have anything to do, I turned the car around, went back, and safely shuttled the turtle to the roadside.

 About an hour down the road I saw a car on the side of the road with a flat tire.
 I thought to myself: “Sucks to be you, buddy.”
 As I drove by I noticed the elderly couple in the car.
-I thought about calling 9-1-1 to summons them some help.
-Then, I thought, I don’t have anything to do today.
+I thought about calling 9-1-1 to summon them some help.
+Then, I thought, I don’t have anything to do today…

 Since I didn’t have anything to do, I stopped to help her.
 As I finished my shopping and was checking out, she was in the line in front of me.
 Since I didn’t have anything to do, I carried her groceries to her car and loaded them for her.